Polypropylene: Medical

 Its most common medical use is in the synthetic, nonabsorbable suture Prolene, manufactured by Ethicon Inc.

 Polypropylene has been used in hernia and pelvic organ prolapse repair operations to protect the body from new hernias in the same location.
 A small patch of the material is placed over the spot of the hernia, below the skin, and is painless and rarely, if ever, rejected by the body.
 However, a polypropylene mesh will erode the tissue surrounding it over the uncertain period from days to years.

 A notable application was as a transvaginal mesh, used to treat vaginal prolapse and concurrent urinary incontinence.
 Due to the above-mentioned propensity for polypropylene mesh to erode the tissue surrounding it, the FDA has issued several warnings on the use of polypropylene mesh medical kits for certain applications in pelvic organ prolapse, specifically when introduced in close proximity to the vaginal wall due to a continued increase in number of mesh-driven tissue erosions reported by patients over the past few years.
 On 3 January 2012, the FDA ordered 35 manufacturers of these mesh products to study the side effects of these devices.

-Due to the outbreak of the COVID-19 pandemic in 2020, the demand for PP has increased significantly because it's a vital raw material for producing meltblown fabric, which is in turn the raw material for producing facial masks.
+Due to the outbreak of the COVID-19 pandemic in 2020, the demand for PP has increased significantly because it is a vital raw material for producing meltblown fabric, which is in turn the raw material for producing facial masks.

-Niche

-Very thin sheets (≈2–20 µm) of polypropylene are used as a dielectric within certain high-performance pulse and low-loss RF capacitors.

-Expanded polypropylene (EPP) foam is a structural material in hobbyist radio control model aircraft.
-Unlike expanded polystyrene foam (EPS) which is friable and breaks easily on impact, EPP foam is able to absorb kinetic impacts very well without breaking, retains its original shape, and exhibits memory form characteristics which allow it to return to its original shape in a short amount of time.

-When the cathedral on Tenerife, La Laguna Cathedral, was repaired in 2002–2014, it turned out that the vaults and dome were in a rather bad condition.
-Therefore, these parts of the building were demolished, and replaced by constructions in polypropylene.
-This was reported as the first time this material was used in this scale in buildings.

-Under the trade name Ulstron polypropylene rope is used to manufacture scoop nets for whitebait.
-It has also been used for sheets of yacht sails.

-Polymer banknotes are made from BOPP, where it provides a durable base and allows for the use of transparent security features by omitting opaque inks in the desired areas.

 Recycling

+Most polypropylene recycling uses mechanical recycling, as for polyethylene: the material is heated to soften or melt it, and mechanically formed it into new products.
+As of 2015, less than 1% of polypropylene generated was recycled.
+Heating degrades the carbon backbone more severely than for polyethylene, breaking it into smaller organic molecules, because the methyl side group of PP is susceptible to thermo-oxidative and photo-oxidative degradation.

-Polypropylene is recyclable and has the number "5" as its resin identification code:
+Polypropylene has the number "5" as its resin identification code:

-However, only about 1% of all polypropylene in the United States is actually recycled.